flame-engine/flame/doc/game.md

 `BaseGame` is the most basic and most commonly used `Game` class in Flame.

-The `BaseGame` class implements a `Component` based `Game` for you; basically it has a list of `Component`s and passes the `update` and `render` calls to all `Component`s that have been added to the game.
-You can still extend those methods to add custom behavior, and you will get a few other features for free, like the passing of `resize` methods (every time the screen is resized the information will be passed to the resize methods of all your components) and also a basic camera feature.
+The `BaseGame` class implements a `Component` based `Game`.
+Basically it has a list of `Component`s and passes the `update` and `render` calls to all `Component`s that have been added to the game.

 We refer to this component based system as the Flame Component System, FCS for short.

+Every time the game needs to be resized, for example when the orientation is changed, `BaseGame` will call all of the `Component`s `resize` methods and it will also pass this information to the camera and viewport.

 The `BaseGame.camera` controls which point in the coordinate space should be the top-left of the screen (it defaults to [0,0] like a regular `Canvas`).